dsblv/vk-api-calls/readme.md

 > Yet another VK API wrapper for Node.js & io.js.

+:exclamation: Despite this module is published on npm and has version 1, it is still heavily under construction.
+Use it with caution or wait for `2.0.0` which is landing later this week.

 ## Features

-* (Kind of) easy authentication
+* Simple authentication
 * Multiple API calls at once via [execute](http://vk.com/dev/execute)
-* Collecting paged data
+* Data aggregation
-* Automatic request rate debouncing
+* Automatic request rate stabilization
-* Callbacks/Promises agnostic
+* Promise-based API

 ## Install